 This passage tells me that Samson’s reckless and rebellious behavior wasn’t too much for the grace and mercy of God to overcome.
 It also tells me that even in his rebellion, God was using him.
 It also suggests to me that God chose some pretty strong, faith-grounded people to parent a child whose life would follow such a heart-breaking path to redemption.

-So don’t lose heart, dear parent of a rebellious or wayward child!
+So don’t lose heart, dear parent of a rebellious or challenging child!
 Keep your eyes fixed on Jesus, and remember that He has your child in His heart.

 – Anne, The Fitly Spoken Word